browserengineering/book/book/visual-effects.md

 longer blended together!

 That's because opacity introduces what CSS calls a [stacking context][stacking-context].
-The details aren't important, but the order of operations is.
+Most of the details aren't important right now, but the order of operations is.
 In the first example, the black pixels were first made transparent, then blended with the background.
 Thus, 50% transparent black pixels were blending with orange pixels, resulting